litecoinz-core/bitcoin/doc/build-osx.md

 **Note**: You only need Berkeley DB if the wallet is enabled (see [*Disable-wallet mode*](/doc/build-osx.md#disable-wallet-mode)).

-## Build Litecoinz Core
+## Build LitecoinZ Core

-1. Clone the Litecoinz Core source code:
+1. Clone the LitecoinZ Core source code:
     ```shell
     git clone https://github.com/litecoinz-core/litecoinz
     cd litecoinz
     ```

-2. Build Litecoinz Core:
+2. Build LitecoinZ Core:

-    Configure and build the headless Litecoinz Core binaries as well as the GUI (if Qt is found).
+    Configure and build the headless LitecoinZ Core binaries as well as the GUI (if Qt is found).

     You can disable the GUI build by passing `--without-gui` to configure.
     ```shell